JeremyParker/idlecars-backend/README.md

 # idlecars
-The repo for Idle Cars.
+The repo for the idlecars backend

-'server' is the webapp.
+'server' is the main api for the owner and driver apps

 ## Local environment setup